v6d-io/v6d/docs/notes/divein.rst

 computation systems that are involved in a big data task.
 This brings two significant overheads:

-1. the structural data are transformed from/to the external data storage format (e.g., tables in relational databases, files in HDFS) back and forth in the beginning/end of each computation step, meanwhile, the structure and operations of the data are dismissed.
+1. The structural data is transformed from/to the external data storage format (e.g., tables in relational databases, files in HDFS) back and forth in the beginning/end of each computation step, meanwhile, the structure and operations of the data are dismissed.

-2. saving/loading the data to/from the external storage
+2. Saving/Loading the data to/from the external storage
    requires lots of memory-copies and disk-IO costs, which becomes the bottleneck of the entire process in more and more cases as the efficiency of the computation systems are growing rapidly these years.